salikadave/freshers-interview-checklist/ds_algo/ds_algo.md

 - List data structures you are familiar with + explain use cases
 - Define dequeue
 - Difference between stack and queue
-- Difference between them: Array vs ArrayList, Stack and Queue,
+- Difference between them: Array vs ArrayList, Stack and Queue
+- Design a Stack using Queue and vice versa
+- How can you count the number of unique words on your resume / any textual document?
+- Explain Stack, Queue, Arrays (any data structure) with a real-life example.
+- Is there any difference between a hashmap and a hashset?

 ## Algorithms